Stranglehold (video game): Development

-Stranglehold was developed by Midway Games and Tiger Hill Entertainment.
+Stranglehold was developed by Midway Games and John Woo's Tiger Hill Entertainment.
 Following the release of 2004's Psi-Ops: The Mindgate Conspiracy, Midway was looking to make a new game based on an existing brand license.
-Mike Bilder, the studio head, explained that they were trying to establish a competitive advantage by establishing new intellectual properties, stating that Midway was "trying not to just rest on laurels and become a sequel house."
+Mike Bilder, the studio head, explained that they were trying to establish a competitive advantage by establishing new intellectual properties and said Midway was "trying not to just rest on laurels and become a sequel house".
 Due to a Midway employee's connections, the company was able to get in touch with John Woo about a possible video game collaboration.
 Woo himself had co-founded Tiger Hill Entertainment in May 2003, and through his collaboration with Midway, Stranglehold was to be his studio's first video game title.
-It was also intended to be Midway's first step into developing for the seventh generation of video game consoles; the company wanted to release the game for the Playstation 3 and Xbox 360.
+It was also intended to be Midway's first step into developing for the seventh generation of video game consoles; the company wanted to release the game for the PlayStation 3 and Xbox 360.
 After Woo verbally agreed to a deal, Midway began working on the game in the summer of 2004, and the project was first announced in May 2005.

 The development team for Stranglehold, led by game director Brian Eddy, was the same one that worked on Psi-Ops.
 This was initially a group of 30 people, that ultimately grew to 50 over the course of the game's development.
 Eddy states that the team's goal was to make the player feel as if they were the one directing the action in a John Woo film.
 To prepare for the project, the developers watched many of Woo's films, such as Hard Boiled and The Killer, to figure out how to emulate Woo's style of film making.
 According to Eddy, this research resulted in the team focusing on making player movement feel smooth and fluid, and building in-game environments that were destructible.